+Organic farmers face many challenges when it comes to food safety management, but one of the most commonly cited issues is incongruities between third party food safety requirements and the National Organic Program requirements.
+Unfortunately, food safety regulations and requirements originate from various sources, from federal standards (such as the National Organic Standards and the Food Safety Modernization Act) to third party standards required by commodity groups (such as the Leafy Greens Marketing Association) and private retailers, with varying degrees of stringency in what food producers must do to reduce risk.
+Third party auditors, consultants, and farm advisors may also have their own interpretations of how certain farming practices affect risk of foodborne illness contamination.
+While all food producers are subject to food safety rules, organic farmers can face unique challenges in trying to meet both NOP and food safety standards, especially the tensions between supporting biodiversity while some food safety concerns pressure them to limit wildlife on or near the farm.
 Unfortunately, there are often disparities between third-party food safety regulations and biodiversity-maintenance strategies employed by organic farmers due to the fallacy that increased on-field faunal biodiversity may increase the risk for introduction of human pathogens on the field.
 While some research has been conducted disproving this myth, more research, extension, and education are needed to fully understand the impact these discrepancies are having on organic farmers, and the true relationship between on-farm biodiversity and food safety.
 Additionally, extension must take place to both organic growers third-party food safety auditors alike so that evidence-based strategies can be incorporated into their audits.
-Therefore, we thank the committee for including a pathogen prevention research focus in 2020.
+Therefore, we thank the committee for including priority focusing on the relationships between biodiversity and pathogen presence.